godofdoubt/Clemm-0/README.md

 Basic cybertient framework for with cuda and llamacpp python module to run space ship like roleplay.
-Agentic AI crews no ready pure python.
-CLI and UI option.
+Agentic AI crews no ready  framework pure python.
+CLI and UI option frontend tkinter.
+Basic option to open,close and ready files for gguf model.

 correct env file. and paths for tools.